Kevin Faulk: Retirement

-On October 9, 2012, Kevin Faulk announced his retirement at a ceremony at the Hall at Patriot Place.
+On October 9, 2012, Faulk announced his retirement at a ceremony at the Hall at Patriot Place.
 After retirement, Faulk appeared on NESN every Monday and Friday for a game recap and preview respectively.
 He also appeared on The Real Pre-Game Show on WEEI-FM 93.7FM every Sunday at 9am for a 1pm kickoff and Noon for a 4:25pm kickoff.

 In 2015, Faulk was inducted into the Louisiana Sports Hall of Fame.

 On May 18, 2016, Faulk was elected into the Patriots Hall of Fame, beating Raymond Clayborn and Mike Vrabel in a fan vote.